yellowstone country fly fishing logo

 The Yellowstone’s our home water, but when conditions dictate, to shed crowds, or just for a change of pace, we run trips on plenty of other nearby rivers.

 The Madison River and Missouri Rivers are prime bets during the spring melt when the Yellowstone is muddy.
-They’re also very beginner-friendly, and the Madison is just a short drive from Bozeman airport.
-You might not even need to rent a car!
+They’re also very beginner-friendly.

-Because we have both drift boats and rafts (and because we’re willing to beat them up), we can float a wider range of rivers than most guides, and also access specific sections of rivers others cannot.
-While no quality river in Montana is devoid of other guides during the core season, we often run water where we go hours rather than minutes without competition.
+Because we have both drift boats and rafts, we can float a wider range of rivers than most guides, and also access specific sections of rivers others cannot.
+While no quality river in Montana is devoid of other guides during the peak season, we often run water where we go hours rather than minutes without competition.
 Unpressured fish are aggressive fish.

 We offer full-day and half-day river floats during the core season.
-In spring and fall we also offer “shoulder season” trips that run longer than a half-day but shorter than a full day.
+In spring and fall and during periods of extreme heat we also offer “3/4-day” trips.
 The maximum number of clients per guide is two on all float trips.
 Additional clients required additional guides.

-Floats are available from early March through early November.
-Early and late season availability is variable due to ice and inclement weather.
-Spring Missouri River tailwater trips require booking 2+ consecutive days.
+• Missouri River trips require booking 2+ consecutive days.
 Our guides stay in Wolf Creek, Montana.
-We can arrange lodging for you if you prefer.
+We can arrange lodging for you.

 Montana Float Fishing Trips by Season